AliceO2Group/simulation/docs/generators/generatorconfig.md

 ### Run the test locally

-You do not have to wait for the CI to tell you that something does not work but you can make sure that everything is working already on your development machine if possible.
+You do not have to wait for the CI but you can make sure that everything is working already on your development machine if possible.
 To do so, you have to have an appropriate software environment loaded;
 preferrably that could be `O2sim`, but `O2` in conjunction with `O2DPG` works as well (unless you need additional packages, such as for instance [AEGIS](https://github.com/AliceO2Group/AEGIS)).

+The test is designed to check code changes and to test their impact.
+In order for the test script to detect changes, it uses `git`.
+If there are no unsatged changes in `${O2DPG_SOURCE}` and everything is committed, the test will by default compare `HEAD` (assuming that this contains the relevant changes you made) with `HEAD~1`.
+If there are unstaged changes, the current unstaged changes will be assumed to be the relevant changes to be tested against `HEAD`.

 Assume your local `O2DPG` source directory is at `${O2DPG_SOURCE}`.
 Then you can run the test with
 ```bash